Robert Redford’s 15 Most Memorable Movies, From ‘Butch Cassidy’ to ‘All Is Lost’

 The actor has played everything from a Western outlaw to a talented American skier

-Robert Redford announced he was retiring from acting after the 2018 drama "The Old Man & the Gun."
+Robert Redford announced he was retiring from acting -- but still had a brief cameo in 2019's "Avengers: Endgame."
 TheWrap honors the great actor by looking back at 15 of his most memorable movies as both actor and director.

 Redford has played just about every character, from a Western outlaw to a talented American skier.

 One of Redford's early films is an old fashioned romantic comedy starring Redford and Jane Fonda as two newlyweds who are complete opposites.

 Redford plays an overly confident competitive skier who is incapable of understanding or being involved in anything but himself.
 Roger Ebert called it "the best movie ever made about sports -- without really being about sports at all."

 Redford plays a no-name Democratic senatorial candidate who is running in a race he can't possibly win, so he ends up saying whatever he wants during his campaign.
 This 1972 satirical film continues to be relevant.

 Redford re-teamed with Paul Newman and received an Academy Award for Best Actor for his role as a con man in the Best Picture-winning film.

 The cultural impact of this film can still be seen as it continues to be referenced in modern-day television and movies.
 It's about a bookish CIA agent (Redford) who returns to the office to find all his colleagues have been murdered.